 To develop the musicianship and skills that will be important for the student's future professional success, graduate courses are organized in the areas of music literature and theory, the choral/vocal instrument, conducting, and teaching.

-A personal audition is required for admission into the band, orchestra, or choral graduate conducting program.
+A personal audition is required for admission into the graduate conducting program.